 monitor), the code in Netscape would look like this:

-<FONT COLOR="#00FF00">This is a piece of text printed in blue</FONT>Go up to the questions
+<FONT COLOR="#00FF00">This is a piece of text printed in blue</FONT>

 Here are a few pages that take advantage of background images that are only a few pixels high (or wide):

 Another `problem' with tiling is that your picture has to be `seamless'.
 That means that your picture fits to itself perfectly.
 Because when the picture will be tiled, the bottom of the picture will be placed against the top of the picture.
 Also the right side will be placed against the left side.
-Tom Karlo explains how to make such seamless pictures with Photoshop on http://www.pixelfoundry.com/Toms/Makeback/BODY
+Tom Karlo explains how to make such seamless pictures with Photoshop on http://www.pixelfoundry.com/Toms/Makeback/BODY tags one was able to

 create a `fading' effect.
 Using

-tag can be dangerous because only the
+more than one BODY tag can be dangerous because only the

-tag will be read!
+first BODY tag will be read!
 So if you create a `fading'

 effect from black to white, only Netscape 1.1 users will see the final page